slavrd/terraform-cloud-workspace/README.md

 }
 ```

-Setting terraform variables using the `tf_vars` input variable is analogical.
+Setting workspace terraform variables using the `tf_vars` input variable is analogical.

 - Initialize Terraform